 Having a set budget is always important, but sometimes your financial future depends on more than just scrimping.
 Nowadays, our household expenses can often exceed our earnings.
-If you live in one of the 17 Canadian cities that have seen rent prices increase by double digits in 2018, you have probably struggled in some way with affordability.
+If you live in one of the 17 Canadian cities that have seen rent prices increase by double digits, you have probably struggled in some way with affordability.

 So what can you do?
 If your cost of living is proving too difficult for your budget, is moving to a cheaper city the answer?